The Enemy of the World

 The Enemy of the World is the fourth serial of the fifth season of the British science fiction television series Doctor Who, which originally aired in six weekly parts from 23 December 1967 to 27 January 1968.

 The serial is set in Australia and Hungary in 2018.
-In the serial, the time traveller the Second Doctor (Patrick Troughton) and his travelling companions Jamie McCrimmon (Frazer Hines) and Victoria Waterfield (Deborah Watling) work with the spies Giles Kent (Bill Kerr) and Astrid Ferrier (Mary Peach) to expose the Doctor's Mexican doppelgänger Salamander (Troughton) as having created natural disasters on Earth.
+In the serial, the time traveller the Second Doctor (Patrick Troughton) and his travelling companions Jamie McCrimmon (Frazer Hines) and Victoria Waterfield (Deborah Watling) work with the spies Giles Kent (Bill Kerr) and Astrid Ferrier (Mary Peach) to expose the Doctor's Mexican doppelgänger Salamander (Troughton) in creating natural disasters across Earth.
+The Enemy of the World is the only serial in season 5 which features no monsters and eschews the "base-under-siege" story structure.

-The story is a break from the monsters and "base under siege" of season five, highlighted by a dual role for lead actor Patrick Troughton.

-For over forty years, only Episode 3 of The Enemy of the World was known to exist in the BBC's film and TV archives, having been saved from being wiped and junked.
-However, on 11 October 2013, it was announced by the BBC that the other five episodes had been found and were back in their hands again.
+All master tapes for the serial were wiped, and for over thirty years only Episode 3 existed in the BBC's archives.
+In October 2013, the BBC announced that 16mm prints of the remaining five episodes had been found in Nigeria.
+The Enemy of the World has been positively re-evaluated since its re-discovery.